emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site tracks last thing watched, but is otherwise lacking watch lists and history. ❌
 1. Site has some sorting options, but more content discoverability options would be nice. 🟡
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player. ✔️
 1. Site does not have watch parties. ❌

-***
-## Willow
-### Score: 12/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Has 9 servers, but does not auto-switch if one fails. ❌
-1. Site does have episode auto-next on some servers. 🟡
-1. UI is good, feels very modern and search shows results as you type. ✔️
-1. Site has bookmarks and watch history, but it can't be synced across devices. 🟡
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌